tldr-pages/tldr/pages/linux/makepkg.md

 `makepkg`

-- Make a package and install its dependencies:
+- Make a package and install its dependencies (specified in the PKGBUILD):

 `makepkg --syncdeps`